b4cktr4ck2/De-Brickify-Pm3-RDV2/docs/index.md

 ## The manual method

 This method will explain how to identify what pin on the Sparkfun Cable connects to what pin on the Bus Pirate.
+Make sure the black rectangular part of the cable is plugged into the Bus Pirate.

+1. Take your multi-meter and touch one of the leads inside a wire on the cable.
+2. Touch the other lead on one of the pins OUTSIDE the black rectangle on the Bus Pirate, next  too the description of each pin.
+3. This is an ordered list following a header.